clearyj5/JavaProjects/README.md

 # JavaProjects
-Contains a number of varying projects written in Java
+Contains a number of projects written in Java